moveit/moveit.ros.org/install/source/dependencies/index.markdown

 ## Open Motion Planning Library (OMPL)

-OMPL is MoveIt!'s main planning library, their official install instructions can be found [here](http://ompl.kavrakilab.org/installation.html).
+OMPL is MoveIt's main planning library, their official install instructions can be found [here](http://ompl.kavrakilab.org/installation.html).

 Clone the OMPL repos from either Bitbucket or Github into your catkin workspace: